-As of June 30, 2018, we had cash and cash equivalents of approximately \$9.7 million.
-Our current assets were approximately \$29.1 million, and our current liabilities were approximately \$12.8 million.
-Total shareholders' equity as of June 30, 2018 was approximately \$18.2 million.
+As of June 30, 2019, we had cash and cash equivalents of approximately \$6.6 million.
+Our current assets were approximately \$29.7 million, and our current liabilities were approximately \$11.3 million.
+Total shareholders' equity as of June 30, 2019 was approximately \$21.4 million.
 We believe that we will have sufficient working capital to operate our business for the next 12 months from the issuance date of this report.

 Substantially all of our operations are conducted in China and all of our revenue, expenses, cash and cash equivalents are denominated in RMB.
 RMB is subject to the exchange control regulation in China, and, as a result, we may have difficulty distributing any dividends outside of China due to PRC exchange control regulations that restrict our ability to convert RMB into U.S. dollars.
-As of June 30, 2018, cash and cash equivalents of approximately \$4,012,088, \$81,644, \$4,005, \$5,568,360 and \$76,789 were held by the Company and its subsidiaries in mainland PRC, Singapore, Australia, Hong Kong and Taiwan, respectively.
+As of June 30, 2019, cash and cash equivalents of approximately \$1,891,584, \$450,388, \$25,444 and \$4,233,919 were held by the Company and its subsidiaries in mainland PRC, Singapore, Australia and Hong Kong, respectively.
 We would need to accrue and pay withholding taxes if we were to distribute funds from our subsidiaries in China to our offshore subsidiaries.
 We do not intend to repatriate such funds in the foreseeable future, as we plan to use existing cash balance in PRC for general corporate purposes.

 In assessing our liquidity, we monitor and analyze our cash on hand, our ability to generate sufficient revenue sources in the future and our operating and capital expenditure commitments.
 The Company plans to fund working capital through its operations, bank borrowings and additional capital contribution from shareholders.
-Our operating cash flow was negative for the year ended June 30, 2018.
-For the years ended June 30, 2017 and 2016, our operating cash flow was positive.
+Our operating cash flow was positive for the year ended June 30, 2019.
 We have historically funded our working capital needs primarily from operations, advance payments from customers and loans from shareholders.
 Our working capital requirements are affected by the efficiency of our operations, the numerical volume and dollar value of our sales contracts, the progress or execution on our customer contracts, and the timing of accounts receivable collections.